What is Nav Coin? | Beginner’s Guide

 In addition to privacy measures in the development pipeline, Nav Coin also has projects under development that will turn it into more than just a currency.
 The Valence Project is a sister project to Nav Coin.
 It will power the NavTech subchain, but it will also provide functionality for many other uses.
 Valence seeks to be the first anonymous platform for decentralized apps.

 In contrast to other decentralized apps platforms, however, Valence will not use a virtual machine.
 Instead of coding in an environment hosted on the blockchain, Valence aims to allow developers to code directly to the blockchain.
-This is a tricky proposition, and there’s all kinds of safety concerns that the development team will have to tackle.
+This is a tricky proposition, and there are all kinds of safety concerns that the development team will have to tackle.
 Valence will, of course, operate a separate blockchain from Nav Coin.
 However, they will interface.

 Valence is not yet released, so we don’t have complete information on how exactly it works.
 Needless to say, it’s a big challenge, but it could be a compelling solution that offers a unique experience for developers should the Nav Coin team pull it off.